TEACHERS LATIN AMERICA UNITED STATES PLACEMENT PROGRAM

 HOW TO GET STARTED

-To get started, simply return to our webpage at www.teachers-latin-america.com and register as an educator from the top of any page.
+To get started, simply register as an educator from the top of any page at the Login button.
 From there, a Teachers Latin America program specialist will review your profile and make contact with you for more information or to start the process.